imsg8/Bluebird-Hotel-Management-System/README.md

 ```
 ---

-Thank you @tushar-2223 and @Tejas-Valame
+Thank you @tushar-2223 and @Tejas-Valame.
-This is developed on the opensourced hotel management software developed by Tushar and Tejas
+This was enhanced from the root level.
 (https://github.com/tushar-2223/Hotel-Management-System)